 - Because of this, we don’t lose heart (just as we received mercy in having this ministry).

 - But we renounced the hidden things of shame; not walking in craftiness nor deceitfully corrupting1“deceitfully corrupting” is one word in Greek.
-It properly refers to using deceptive bait to ensnare, like concealing a fishhook with a worm, and the resulting corruption that results from being ensnared. the word of God, but by manifestation of truth are commending ourselves to every conscience of men in the sight of God.
+It properly refers to using deceptive bait to ensnare, like concealing a fishhook with a worm, and the resulting corruption that results from being ensnared. the word of God, but by the manifestation of the truth are commending ourselves to every conscience of men in the sight of God.

-- But even if our gospel has been veiled, it has been veiled to the men who perish
+- But even if our gospel is *veiled, it’s *veiled to the men who perish

-- by the god of this age, who blinded the unbeliever’s minds so they won’t clearly see the light of the gospel of the glory of the Anointed, who is the image of God.
+- by the god of this age, who blinded the minds of the unbelieving so they won’t clearly see the light of the gospel of the glory of the Anointed, who is the image of God.

 - For we don’t preach about ourselves, but about the Anointed Lord Jesus.
 But we ourselves are your slaves for the sake of Jesus.